ckenst/test-design/README.md

 Testing is a complex mental activity and developing competence in it requires conscious effort.
 Here's to helping with that effort.

+Over 100 test techniques are believed to be in existence.
+Our initial goal will be to focus on the most popular.

 -----

 # Website: